dogwoodfire/PrintpooP---Cyber/README.md

 [Youtube](https://youtu.be/cmsc_lcnK_s)

 ![PrintpooP](/picture/animation.gif)

-## PrintpooP – Retro Pixel Smart Display for Bambu Lab A1

 Introduction   This doesn’t make my prints any better… but it does make my printer look way cooler 😂